-You have a statutory right to check your credit rating with the credit-reference companies
+You have a statutory right to check your credit rating with the credit-reference agencies

 Running a check is a very good idea because these companies can be fed with false information that lowers your credit rating and, if your identity is stolen, any thief will no doubt be using your identity to do things that lower your credit rating at the very least or even destroy it completely.